G. K.'s Weekly: Gilbert Chesterton's views in detail

 Further discussion comes from comments about Jews being responsible for both the USSR's communism and the US's unbridled capitalism (1929).
 John Gross in The Rise and Fall of the Man of Letters (1969) commented:

 "Chesterton's hatred of capitalism and his dread of the monolithic state were the generous responses of a man who saw the sickness of his society far more clearly than the ordinary Liberal and felt it far more deeply than the self-confident Fabian social engineers.
 Unfortunately, though, a sense of outrage often proved as bad a counsellor in his case as it had done in Carlyle's.
 His diatribes against usury and corruption were those of a man on the edge of hysteria; his anti-semitism was an illness.
 Despite this, his fundamental decency is never obscured for long.
 He hated oppression; he belonged to the world before totalitarianism.
 But the positive side of his politics – Distributism, peasant smallholdings, Merrie Englandism – led him into a hopeless cul-de-sac."

-Chesterton, however, opposed all forms of persecution of Jews and all violent anti-semitism.
+Chesterton, however, opposed all forms of persecution of Jews and all violent antisemitism.
 In 1934, after the Nazi Party took power in Germany he wrote that:

 In our early days Hilaire Belloc and myself were accused of being uncompromising Anti-Semites.
 Today, although I still think there is a Jewish problem, I am appalled by the Hitlerite atrocities.
 They have absolutely no reason or logic behind them.
 It is quite obviously the expedient of a man who has been driven to seeking a scapegoat, and has found with relief the most famous scapegoat in European history, the Jewish people.